Help in a crisis during Coronavirus COVID-19 pandemic

 If you need help in a mental health crisis during the COVID-19 pandemic outside office hours please contact our crisis team: Help in a crisis

 For other medical advice and support contact your GP or visit NHS 111

 Only visit your local Emergency Department for serious life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe breathlessness, severe blood loss, serious burns or suspected stroke.

 DESMOND (Diabetes Education and Self Management for Ongoing and Newly Diagnosed) programme

-- Delivered by health care professionals and Lay Educators – all staff are DESMOND trained
+- Delivered by healthcare professionals and diabetes lay educators – all staff are DESMOND trained

-- Groups of up to 10 participants with newly-diagnosed or established Type 2 diabetes who may wish to bring along a partner, family member or friend
+- Groups of up to 10 participants with newly diagnosed or established type 2 diabetes

 - Thoughts and feelings of the participants around diabetes